temporalio/temporal-learning/docs/getting_started/java/hello_world_in_java/index.md

 <!--SNIPSTART hello-world-project-template-java-workflow-test-->
 <!--SNIPEND-->

 The first test, `testIntegrationGetGreeting`, creates a test execution environment to test the integration between the Activity and the Workflow.
-The second test, `testMockGetGreeting`, mocks the Activity implementation so it returns a successful execution.
+The second test, `testMockedGetGreeting`, mocks the Activity implementation so it returns a successful execution.
 The test then executes the Workflow in the test environment and checks for a successful execution.
 Finally, the tests ensures the Workflow's return value returns the expected value.

 Run the following command from the project root to execute the unit tests: